 The Company replaces the iron pipes with modern polyethylene pipes to improve the safety of the existing network.
-Replacement expenditure, primarily of iron pipes, reduced to £189m (2020: £224m).
-In line with movement in capital expenditure, there was also a decrease in replacement expenditure in the year which was due to a reduction in workload at the start of the year due to national restrictions imposed by the UK Government in response to the global Covid-19 pandemic.
+Replacement expenditure, primarily of iron pipes, reduced to £54m (2021: £53m).
+In line with movement in capital expenditure, replacement expenditure has also remained at similar levels to the previous year.